Ioniță Cuza: Rise

 As the head of his house, Ioniță was ktitor of the Moldavian Orthodox church in Negrești.
 Recognized for his philanthropy, in 1762 he received from the widow Safta Racleș the neighboring village of Bârzești.
-After 1770, Cuza also became implicated in more controversial credit ventures, earning the reputation of a usurer.
+Around that time, he engaged in litigation over land with Vasile Crudul of Orhei, reportedly forcing the latter to seek a loan from Turkish usurers, who then wished to abduct his son as collateral.
+After 1770, Cuza himself became implicated in controversial credit ventures, earning the reputation of a usurer.
 The deeds he held in Negrești and Bârzești became the basis for a large Cuza domain, which also included Zăpodeni and Rebricea; he had inherited additional land in Cuzlău, as well as townhouses in Vaslui and Iași.
 Cuza married a daughter of Pitar Toader Râșcanu, Tudosica or Todosica (died 1775), with whom he had five sons and two daughters, whose birth dates he recorded in one of the few surviving private register of births.
-Of these children, four sons are known to have survived into maturity: Nicolae (or Neculai), Arghirie, Gheorghe and Constantin.
+This matrimonial arrangement made him brothers-in-law with Constantin, Ioan and Alexandru Râșcanu.
+Of Ioniță and Tudosica's children, four sons are known to have survived into maturity: Nicolae (or Neculai), Arghirie, Gheorghe and Constantin.
 All were educated at home, by tutors from Golia Monastery.

 By 1767, Cuza was again in conflict with the Phanariote regime, which at the time was personified by prince Grigore III Ghica.
 He and other boyars declared themselves outraged at being sidelined from major offices, and left the country on voluntary exile.
 The Ottoman envoy, or Kapucu, intervened as mediator; the protesters returned after being promised reparations.
 Thus, Cuza himself returned to prominence.
 From 1769 to 1773, he served as Paharnic, ending his term under the early stages of a Russian occupation.
 These events created major problems for the family, which saw its Bessarabian estates, including Cozești, confiscated by Russia.
 The period saw Cuza working with other boyars to limit Phanariote abuses by resorting to Russian and Ottoman arbitration under the terms of Küçük Kaynarca.
 In August 1774, the boyars, gathered at Focșani, nominated Cuza and Enachi Chirica as their envoys to Istanbul, where they were to ask for Ghica's return as Prince.
 Sultan Abdul Hamid I confirmed Ghica for the throne before they left, rendering their mission redundant.